 If you're just getting started with evergreen content, keeping a spreadsheet of articles that have been published and then keeping track of when they've been updated is probably the simplest way to manage your evergreen inventory.
 But what if you've been publishing content for several years and have hundreds, or potentially thousands, of evergreen pieces in the archives?

 Instead of working your way backwards by date, work your way through your history by traffic, updating and editing your most popular pieces first.
 And when you get to pieces that haven't performed as well, consider deleting or rewriting them instead of wasting the time updating a piece that doesn't organically attract attention.
-In addition, Search Engine People recommended that you completely avoid updating pieces that are less than a year old, as this newer content won't have stabilized rankings yet.
+In addition, it's recommended that you completely avoid updating pieces that are less than a year old, as this newer content won't have stabilized rankings yet.

 Though evergreen content may cost a little bit more to produce and requires some long-term effort and capital to keep up to date, this content can propel your growth strategy over time.
 Updating your best-performing pieces is an important part of your content marketing strategy and worth your time and effort.